 And now four days after that, beat Panama with a clean sheet and a goal in each half to go top of the table with 10 points from five matches.
 The subconscious comparison to Mexico's purgatory of scoreless draws (three in three home matches and four overall) makes the USA's position look even better, but there are no comparisons necessary to decide that the United States are taking steps towards being something other than infuriating.

+Against Panama, the passing was quick and accurate.
+The finishing was clinical and the defending included far fewer lapses and mistakes.
 Centerbacks Omar Gonzalez and Matt Besler are developing better chemistry the more they play.
-Jozy Altidore has now scored in three straight games and is playing like the man who scored 31 goals for this season's Dutch Cup winner, rather than the guy who was subbed off at halftime against Belgium two weeks ago.
+Jozy Altidore has now scored in three straight games and is playing like the man who scored 31 goals for the Dutch Cup winners this season rather than the guy who went two years without scoring for the United States and was subbed off at halftime against Belgium two weeks ago.
 And in the absence of midfielder Jermaine Jones, Geoff Cameron stepped in to allow Michael Bradley to push forward and add to the attack.
-In other words, they're showing some real team stuff.
+In other words, real team stuff.

 Just look at these goals.
 First, Jozy Altidore's in the 36th minute:

 See?
 I wasn't hallucinating.
 Again, they're not world beaters and they're only halfway through this final round of qualification.
 Perspective is still required.
 The "we are going to Brazil" chants were decidedly premature.
 But an evolution under manager Jurgen Klinsmann is starting to take shape.
 And this is all without Landon Donovan, who will be rejoining the squad later this summer.

 Signs of progress are fun.
 Even if they are entirely contained within a two-week period.